 The Teacup Poodle and Standard Poodle have remarkably similar temperaments.
 They are incredibly affectionate and make excellent companions for everyone, including single people, families, and senior citizens.

 Additionally, their size makes them adaptable to various settings, and they will thrive in urban flats, sprawling rural residences, and open-plan settings.

-Though they rapidly become bored and dislike being left alone, their exercise needs are not enormous.
-If they are left alone for an extended period, they will develop separation anxiety and engage in negative behaviors.
+Though they rapidly become bored and dislike being alone, their exercise needs are not enormous.
+If left alone for an extended period, they will develop separation anxiety and engage in negative behaviors.